|Central Dispatch Model|

-The Central Dispatch System represents one of the two types of dispatching arrangements currently in parallel existence in the European electricity markets (the other being the Self-Dispatch System).
+The central dispatch model represents one of the two types of dispatching arrangements currently in parallel existence in the European electricity markets (the other being the self-dispatch system).

-Pursuant to the Supporting Document for the Network Code on Electricity Balancing of 6 August 2014 it is not expected that the number of Transmission System Operators (TSOs) operating Central Dispatch systems will increase or decrease in the near future.
+Pursuant to the Supporting Document for the Network Code on Electricity Balancing of 6 August 2014 it is not expected that the number of TSOs operating central dispatch systems will increase or decrease in the near future.

 The TSO determines the dispatch instructions based on prices and technical parameters (including the start-up characteristics) provided by the resources, as well as whole network model.

 The TSO constructs a schedule for the day based on commercial and complex technical data from the resources, taking into account all the security constraints of the whole grid model.